PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-1-beta1.md

 ### How you can help

 1.  **Install PrestaShop 9.1 Beta** in a test environment.
-2.  **Enable the relevant Feature Flags** to test the new capabilities.
+2.  **Enable the relevant feature flags** to test the new capabilities.
 3.  **Read the articles** linked above to better understand the new features and start testing.
 4.  **Report issues** if you find any and share the feedback as early as possible.